Landau and leading singularities in arbitrary space-time dimensions: Feynman integrals in arbitrary space-time dimensions

-where the first $n$ propagators, with integer powers, $\nu_i\in\mathbb{Z}$, represent the loop topology and are expressed as,
+where the first $n$ propagators, with integer powers, $\nu_i\in\mathbb{Z}$, represent the loop topology and are expressed as

 Here, $q_{i}$ contains the dependence on loop ($\ell_i$) and external ($p_i$) momenta.
 For instance, in one-loop topologies, we can set, $q_{i}=\ell_1+P_{i-1}$, with $P_{i-1}=p_1+\hdots+p_{i-1}$ and $P_0=0$, for a combination of external momenta (see Fig.~\ref{fig:gen1L}).
+For the $D$-dimensional integral~\eqref{eq:intL}, loop and external momenta are elements of infinite dimensional vector space.
 The mass of the internal propagators and infinitesimal Feynman prescription are, respectively, $m_i$ and $+\imath 0$.
-Throughout this paper we will consider different kinematic configurations, hence, no assumption on internal and external masses is given at this point.
+Throughout this paper, we will consider different kinematic configurations, hence, no assumption on internal and external masses is given at this point.

 The remaining $(m-n)$ propagators in~\eqref{eq:intL} correspond to irreducible scalar products often named as auxiliary propagators, whose structure can be chosen as in Eq.~\eqref{eq:genprop} or as a product between external and internal momenta, $2\ell_i\cdot p_j$.
 For this set of propagators, their powers are only positive integer numbers, $\nu_i\in\mathbb{Z}_{\geq 0}$.